c-chiniquy/iglo/docs/README.md

 ## Features

-- Written in C++17.
+- Written from scratch in C++17.
-- Lightweight and easy to setup.
+- Minimal dependencies.
 - Fully bindless rendering with SM6.6's ResourceDescriptorHeap and SamplerDescriptorHeap.
-- Uses D3D12's enhanced barriers.
+- Enhanced barriers (D3D12).
 - UTF-8 internal string representation.
 - Vector, matrix and quaternion classes.
 All with relevant math functions.
 - Helper functions for: